SimonHanlyJones/WizardCodeRAGCcomparison/README.md

 ## Introduction

 Welcome to our hackathon-winning project!
-This repository contains the code for a Python code explanation assistant, developed by Simon Hanly-Jones, Ryan Mann, and Emmanuel Isacc, as part of the Prediction Guard and Intel hackathon.
+This repository contains the code for a Python code explanation assistant, developed by Simon Hanly-Jones, Ryan Mann, and Emmanuel Isaac, as part of the Prediction Guard and Intel hackathon.
 Our project leverages sequence transformers and Retrieval-Augmented Generation (RAG) to provide detailed explanations of Python code snippets.

 Note that the resources made available during the hackathon have been de-provisioned and the API used as the foundation of the model is no longer authorised.